jhpyle/docassemble/_docs/config.md

 The `certs` directive indicates a central location where SSL certificates for the web server can be found.
-The location can be a file path or an [S3] path.
+The location can be a file path, an [S3] path, or an [Azure blob storage] path.
 This is only relevant if you are using [HTTPS].

 For example, you might keep your certificates on a network drive: